Lwazi-M/Personal-Portfolio/README.md

 A high-performance, immersive portfolio built with **React**, **Three.js (Fiber)**, and **Tailwind CSS**.

-This project represents a complete architectural overhaul from a static HTML website to a scalable Single Page Application (SPA). [cite_start]It features physics-based 3D interactions, cinema-quality page transitions, and a serverless contact engine[cite: 1, 99].
+This project represents a complete architectural overhaul from a static HTML website to a scalable Single Page Application (SPA).
+It features physics-based 3D interactions, cinema-quality page transitions, and a serverless contact engine.

 ---